-The broadening of the income portfolio continues successfully through Cycle of Good trading, reducing risks owing to the charity's heavy dependence on the two businesses of Mobell Communication and Paragon.
+The broadening of the income portfolio continued through Cycle of Good trading, reducing risks owing to the charity's heavy dependence on the two businesses of Mobell Communication and Paragon.
 The distinctive way the Krizevac Project has been funded through business and trading endures.
+This business income is broadening to include increased rental of properties in the UK presenting appreciating assets which yield low-risk ongoing revenue.